MicrosoftDocs/sql-docs/docs/integration-services/lift-shift/ssis-azure-connect-with-windows-auth.md

 manager: "craigg"
 ---
 # Connect to on-premises data sources with Windows Authentication
-This article describes how to configure the SSIS Catalog on Azure SQL Database to run packages that connect to on-premises data sources with Windows Authentication.
+This article describes how to configure the SSIS Catalog on Azure SQL Database to run packages that use Windows Authentication to connect to on-premises data sources.

 The domain credentials that you provide when you follow the steps in this article apply to all package executions on the SQL Database instance until you change or remove the credentials.